NagiosEnterprises/ncpa/docs/active.rst

     OK: Percent was 6.8%,0.0%,7.5%,0.0%,5.5%,0.1%,7.0%,0.0%|'percent_0'=6.8% 'percent_1'=0.0% 'percent_2'=7.5% 'percent_3'=0.0% 'percent_4'=5.5% 'percent_5'=0.1% 'percent_6'=7.0% 'percent_7'=0.0%

 Which is the CPU usage on each core of the system!

+.. warning:: If you encounter problems with check_ncpa.py, enable -v when calling to enable verbose logging of problems.

 It should also be noted that you can specify a tree to view using check_ncpa.py.
 Say you are in the fairly common environment of a terminal without the luxury of a web browser, or the browser is simply too bothersome to bring up.
 You can use check_ncpa.py's --list command to have it list, rather than run a check, on a particular node::